sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/colored_graph_suboptimal.svg" class="img-fluid" %}
 <div class="caption">
-    Figure 18: Suboptimal graph coloring.
-Node 1 could be colored in yellow.
+    Figure 18: Suboptimal graph coloring (vertex 1 could be colored in yellow).
 </div>

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/colored_graph_infeasible.svg" class="img-fluid" %}
 <div class="caption">
-    Figure 19: Infeasible graph coloring.
-Nodes 2 and 4 are adjacent on the graph, but share a color.
+    Figure 19: Infeasible graph coloring (vertices 2 and 4 are adjacent on the graph, but share a color).
 </div>

 If we perform column coloring, forward-mode AD is required, while reverse-mode AD is needed for row coloring.

 ### Greedy algorithm

-Unfortunately, the graph coloring problem is NP-hard, meaning that there currently is no way to solve it polynomially for every instance.
+Unfortunately, the graph coloring problem is NP-hard: there is currently no way to solve it in polynomial time for every instance.
 The optimal solution is known only for specific patterns, such as banded matrices.
-However, efficient heuristics exist that generate good enough solutions in reasonable time.
+However, efficient heuristics exist which generate good enough solutions in reasonable time.
 The most widely used heuristic is the greedy algorithm, which processes vertices one after the other.
 This algorithm assigns to each vertex the smallest color that is not already present among its neighbors, and it never backtracks.
 A crucial hyperparameter is the choice of ordering, for which various criteria have been proposed <d-cite key="gebremedhinColPackSoftwareGraph2013"></d-cite>.